Honest Comparison

 • You would rather run tax analysis inside the same system that manages the household, so a Roth conversion insight can become a task, a client email, and presentation content without switching tools

-• You are consolidating your stack: Sterling replaces several per-tool subscriptions with one firm-level plan
+• You are consolidating your stack: Sterling replaces several per-tool subscriptions with one free platform

 • You want automatic PII redaction on client documents before any AI processing